GMO Fruits and Vegetables On A Table

 Top 10 GMO Foods

-Below, I will give you a list of the top 10 genetically modified foods.
-This list does not include all GMO foods, but the majority of them.
+Below, I provide you with a list of the top 10 genetically modified foods.
+This list doesn’t include all GMO foods, but it includes most of them.

-1. Soy: 90% of soybeans on the market have been genetically modified.
+1. Soy: 90% of soybean-based products on the market include genetically modified soybeans.

-2. Corn: Half of the corn sold is GMO.
+2. Corn: Half of the corn sold is from GMO crops.

-3. Canola Oil: It is one of the most chemically altered oils sold in the U.S.
+3. Canola Oil: One of the most chemically altered oils sold in the U.S.

-4. Cotton: Cotton oil is a higher risk for our personal health.
+4. Cotton: Cotton oil is a higher risk for our health.

-5. Milk: 1/5th of the dairy cows in the U.S. are given growth hormones.
+5. Milk: 1/5th of the dairy cows in the U.S. are given growth hormones through the foods they eat.

 6. Sugar: Genetically modified sugar beets were introduced in 2009.

-7. Aspartame: Completely artificial and used instead of sugar.
+7. Aspartame: Completely artificial sweetener that is used instead of sugar.

 8. Zucchini: Contains toxic protein to make it resistant to insects.

-9. Yellow squash: It has also been modified with the toxic protein to make it insect resistant.
+9. Yellow squash has also been modified with the toxic protein to make it insect-resistant.

 10. Papaya: Genetically modified papaya trees have been grown in Hawaii since 1999.